 The action kicks off in London, where grieving widow Stella (Remick) is making a great show of burying her much loved husband, who recently died in a glider accident off the south coast.
 But Rex (Harvey) isn’t dead, and the staged accident was part of a scheme to get one over on the insurance company who had, Rex feels, got one over on him by not paying out when he had an earlier plane crash.
 The fact that Rex wasn’t insured at the time – the policy had expired – doesn’t seem to have entered Rex’s distortion field, but then there is much about Rex that isn’t quite right.

-Rex and Stella reunited briefly in London, but are interrupted by the arrival of Stephen (Bates), an insurance salesman who has a few questions about the accident (no body, see) and the policy.
+Rex and Stella reunite briefly and secretly in London, but are interrupted by the arrival of Stephen (Bates), an insurance salesman who has a few questions about the accident (no body, see) and the policy.
 False alarm.
 All is OK.
 This policy is valid, and so the company pays up.
 Stella has soon joined Rex in Spain, where he is now swanking about with a new identity as an Australian sheep farmer, drives about in a big American car and is generally chucking money about.

 The end.
 No, actually, that’s the beginning.
 Spain is where the action really gets going, when the couple, now posing as two people who have just met, bump into Stephen again, quite by chance.
 He just happens to be on holiday out there, or so he says.

-A neat who’s-zooming-who thriller takes wing, spiced up by the fact that Stephen has the hots for Stella, and Stella might have them for him too, or is she trying to pull an emotional number or Stephen, or make her increasingly boorish husband take notice of her?
+A neat who’s-zooming-who thriller takes wing, spiced up by the fact that Stephen has the hots for Stella, and Stella might have them for him too, or is she trying to pull an emotional number on Stephen, or make her increasingly boorish husband take notice of her?

-This is a film designed as a blockbuster, from its James Bond-like title sequence by Maurice Binder, to its vivid “all the lights on” look, as favoured by Blake Edwards (The Pink Panther came out the same year) and a noirish North by Northwest-y score by William Alwyn (this was his last).
+This is a film designed as a blockbuster, from its James Bond-like title sequence by Maurice Binder, to its vivid “all the lights on” look, of the sort favoured by Blake Edwards (The Pink Panther came out the same year) and a noirish North by Northwest-y score by William Alwyn (this was his last).
 The director is in fact Carol Reed, who’s reunited with his The Third Man cinematographer Robert Krasker for a demonstration that they have other strings to their bow – no sign of expressionist tilting angles here, though the whole initial set-up of a man presumed to be dead who actually isn’t is distinctly Third Man-ish.

 Reed and Krasker give us the dusty, sun-baked south of Spain just as tourism was getting underway – it’s still old ladies dressed in black, donkeys and urchin kids begging for pesetas – and there is a lot of it.
 It worked in post-War Vienna in The Third Man, where the devastated city added edge to a story about wretched people.
 Here… not so much.
 Reed gives us so much Spain – flamenco, bull rings etc – that there’s not much room left for tension.